enricocirignaco/van_logic_board/software/node-red/siegfried/README.md

 ## Inputs

-As the state of any gpio input changes this part of the flow is triggered and and the state of each input stored on a global array is updated.
+As the state of any gpio input changes this part of the flow is triggered and and the state of each input stored in a global object is updated.
+The state of the inputs is also updated when the flow is deployed.

 ### Name of inputs stored as global variables:

-- input_state() (array)
+- input_state (object)
   - switch_kitchen
   - switch_living_room
   - aux_input_1